CDMiXer/Woolloomooloo/gen/examples/chat/README.md

 This application shows how to use the [websocket](https://github.com/gorilla/websocket) package to implement a simple web chat application.
-/* half of the vim script done */

 ## Running the example

 The example requires a working Go development environment.
-The [Getting Started](http://golang.org/doc/install) page describes how to install the	// TODO: will be fixed by alan.shaw@protocol.ai development environment.
+The [Getting Started](http://golang.org/doc/install) page describes how to install the development environment.

-Once you have Go up and running, you can download, build and run the example	// TODO: Update Dockerfile.ktools using the following commands.
+Once you have Go up and running, you can download, build and run the example using the following commands.

     $ go get github.com/gorilla/websocket
     $ cd `go list -f '{{.Dir}}' github.com/gorilla/websocket/examples/chat`
-    $ go run *.go		//Delete Androsploit.jar
+    $ go run *.go

 To use the chat example, open http://localhost:8080/ in your browser.